 (e) there is displayed at the top of each page of the price list an approved Quitline logo that is at least 1 cm in height.

 [Regulation 46 inserted in Gazette 28 Feb 2007 p.
-664.]
+664; amended in Gazette 10 Sep 2010 p.
+4392.]

-47. Facsimiles of tobacco products for information about availability of tobacco products sold by retailers or from vending machine
+47. Facsimiles of tobacco products displayed on a price list

-For the purposes of section 24(1) and (2) information about the availability of a tobacco product may be displayed in the form of a facsimile of the tobacco product or its package if —
+For the purposes of section 24(1) and (2), information about the availability of a tobacco product may be displayed in the form of a facsimile of the tobacco product or its package if —

-(a) the facsimile is located —

-(i) on a dispensing unit; or

-(ii) on a price list mentioned in regulation 46; or
+(a) the facsimile is located on a price list mentioned in regulation 46; and

-(iii) on a vending machine that does not display, other than in electronic form, information about a product line that is the subject of the facsimile;

-and

-(b) in the case of a facsimile on a dispensing unit, there is no other display of packages of cigarettes at the premises; and

-(c) in the case of premises other than a duty free shop at an airport, the facsimile is not of a carton; and

-(d) in the case of a facsimile of a package, the size of the facsimile is not greater than 50% of the actual size of the front face of the package; and
+(b) in the case of a facsimile of a package, the size of the facsimile is not greater than 50% of the actual size of the front face of the package; and

-(e) in the case of a facsimile of a cigar, the size of the facsimile is not greater than the actual size of the cigar; and
+(c) in the case of a facsimile of a cigar, the size of the facsimile is not greater than the actual size of the cigar; and

-(f) in the case of a facsimile of a package, it is a facsimile of the front face of the package that is labelled as required by section 19; and
+(d) in the case of a facsimile of a package, it is a facsimile of the front face of the package that is labelled as required by section 19.

-(g) no more than 4 facsimiles of a particular product line are displayed at the premises; and

-(h) no more than 75 facsimiles are displayed at the premises; and

-(i) the total surface area of all the facsimiles located on a single dispensing unit or vending machine, as is relevant to the case, is 1 m2 or less.

-[Regulation 47 inserted in Gazette 28 Feb 2007 p.
-664-5.]
+[Regulation 47 inserted in Gazette 10 Sep 2010 p.
+4392.]

 Division 6 — Warnings